MUSICIAN

 Icon of person Mims

-Shawn Maurice Mims (born March 22, 1981), known mononymously as Mims (backronym for Music Is My Savior), stylized as MIMS, is an American rapper.
-Born and raised in New York City, he is best known for his 2006 commercial debut single "This Is Why I'm Hot", which reached number one on the US Billboard Hot 100 chart.
-Following the success of his hit single, Mims' debut album, Music Is My Savior, was released in March 2007.
+Shawn Maurice Mims (born March 22, 1981), known mononymously as Mims (backronym for Music Is My Savior; stylized as MIMS), is an American rapper.
+He is best known for his 2006 debut single "This Is Why I'm Hot", which peaked atop the Billboard Hot 100.
+Its success led him to sign with Capitol Records, and preceded his debut studio album, Music Is My Savior (2007).
+His second album, Guilt (2009), was preceded by the single "Move (If You Wanna)", his third and final Billboard Hot 100 entry.
 Read more on Wikipedia

 Memorability Metrics